 - Make sure you fill out the “description” area with some brief information about your band or solo act.

 Tumblr’s “theme garden” has over 1,000 different layouts to choose from.
-Make sure you choose an uncluttered theme presents your content in a simple, easy-to-navigate fashion.
+Make sure you choose an uncluttered theme that presents your content in a simple, easy-to-navigate fashion.
 Since you’re likely to be posting primarily audio files, you might want to avoid the themes that are geared specifically toward text or high-res photographs.
 Since Tumblr lets users customize their themes, the sky’s the limit when it comes to what your page ultimately looks like.
 You can customize your theme in two ways:

 - If you’re technically challenged, use the simple checkbox options under the “edit” and “customize” buttons.